MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-release-1-2012-20.md

 - Applicable: all versions
 - Cause: Your TLS certificate may be nearing expiration
-- Remediation: Be sure to update the latest version of Event Hubs on Azure Stack Hub, then complete the process in [How to rotate secrets for Event Hubs on Azure Stack Hubs](event-hubs-rp-rotate-secrets.md)
+- Remediation: Update to the latest Event Hubs on Azure Stack Hub release, then complete the process in [How to rotate secrets for Event Hubs on Azure Stack Hubs](event-hubs-rp-rotate-secrets.md).

 ### Azure Stack Hub backup fails

 - Applicable: all versions
 - Cause: Your TLS certificate may have expired
-- Remediation: [Open a support request](azure-stack-help-and-support-overview.md) to receive assistance
+- Remediation: [Open a support request](azure-stack-help-and-support-overview.md) to receive assistance.

 ## Next steps